gmunguia/notaryjs/README.md

 ## Install

 For general usage, only the file notary.js is needed.
 You can just copy that one into your library folder.
+Another option is installing through npm: `npm install gmunguia/notaryjs`.

 Take into account the library is written in es6, so babel or another transpiler will be needed in most cases.